oyvindwagner/cimilestone2/README.md

 ## Notes
 The website does not request the users location when the front page is opened, so the user has to search the location for the area they wish to retrieve weather information from by entering the are in the searchbox.
 This might be a feature to implement in the future.

+When validating my JavaScript code through JSHint, it returns several errors related to ES6 syntax, as this is fairly new and might not be supported by older browsers.

 This website is built for educational purposes only.